 Urbanization is closely connected with technological and political transformations.
-In the fourth millennium BCE, the Urban Revolution (the term was coined by Childe [1950; 1952]) took place in South Mesopotamia and for the first time in history the urbanized societies had originated (e.g., Adams 1966, 1981; Bernbeck and Pollock 2005: 17; Pollock 2001: 45; Rothman 2004).
-Let us point once again that this revolution, built upon the Agrarian Revolution, which spread throughout Mesopotamia and beyond, can be regarded as a multi-dimensional phase transition of the Afroeurasian world-system to a qualitatively new level of complexity.
+In the fourth millennium BCE, the Urban Revolution (the term was coined by Childe [1950; 1952]) took place in South Mesopotamia (Adams 1966, 1981; Bernbeck and Pollock 2005: 17; Pollock 2001: 45; Rothman 2004).
+This revolution built upon the Agrarian Revolution, which spread throughout Mesopotamia and beyond, can be regarded as a multi-dimensional phase transition of the Afroeurasian world-system to a qualitatively new level of complexity.

 The correlation between urbanization and political processes is beyond doubt.
 The 'urban' pattern of the early state formation was one of the most common.
 Urbanization was connected with the concentration of people due to the forced merger of a few settlements, usually under the pressure of military or other threats.
-Such a situation was typical in many regions: in Ancient Greece, Mesopotamia (in particular, during the Urban revolution, i.e. in the late fourth and third millennia BCE) (Dyakonov 1983: 110, 2000: 46), as well as in a number of European, Asian and African regions (e.g., in seventeenth-century South-East Madagascar several small states of the Betsileo originated following this pattern [Kottak 1980; Claessen 2002]).
+Such a situation was typical in many regions in the late fourth and third millennia BCE (Dyakonov 1983: 110; 2000: 46; Kottak 1980; Claessen 2002).
 In Greece this process was called synoikismos.